B2B inbound marketing. Align your sales process to your target market

 Customer Centricity: them, not us

 You don't have to talk about yourself.
 Seriously, your prospects don't want to hear it.
 In the same way, you don't want to listen to a cold call from a salesperson; your prospective customer doesn't care either.
 Inbound is about being relevant, about helping and being generous.
 Tell your prospects what is happening in their market, how you see their world, how they can solve common challenges (without mentioning your product), make yourself relevant.
-Much like good dating advise talk about them, not yourself.
+Much like good dating advice: talk about them, not yourself.

-There are some elements that you need to figure out before you get underway and the key is who are we are targeting, what is a perfect customer?
+There are some elements that you need to figure out before you get underway and the key is who we are targeting, what is a perfect customer?
 What situation are they in?
 What challenges do they face?
 What's happening in their market?
 When you've answered those questions, you've got a defined market strategy.
 Then you move to who - which people - building clear personas.
 From there you have your strategic view.
 That context means you're ready for anything and can drive the leads and growth you are looking for.

 Measure Successes and Failures and Learn

-When I first become a marketer, we built dashboards in spreadsheets and copy and pasted them into presentations and then printed them out to be added to a reporting pack.
-This process used to take at least half a day a month getting facts and stats from around the business and different teams and systems.
+When I first became a marketer, we built dashboards in spreadsheets and copy and pasted them into presentations and then printed them out to be added to a reporting pack.
+This process used to take at least half a day to a month getting facts and stats from around the business and different teams and systems.
 Making them match and, let's be honest, doing some light massaging to ensure they looked good.
 Hopefully, those days are long behind us.
 Today with tools like Hubspot, all of that is at our fingertips, data that is real, actionable and specific.
-We've got more insight than ever before on what works and what doesn't work all in real time.
+We've got more insight than ever before on what works and what doesn't work all in real-time.
 It's almost the nirvana of which we used to dream.